erild/Captain_standard/README.md

 If you can't have a true docker install (for instance Windows < 10) or if you just don't like it, you may use vagrant.
 If you are using a Windows host machine, you have to use a local account for the computer (instead of a connected Outlook account) to be able to use a password for the SMB sharing.

-If the ports in `vagrant-conf.yml.dist` don't fit your config, create a `vagrant-conf.yml` and change whatever you wanna change.

-Install vagrant, virtualbox and ansible (ansible not needed if you use a Windows host machine), then launch `vagrant up`.
+Install vagrant, virtualbox and ansible (ansible not needed if you use a Windows host machine; else, install using pip to get version > 2.2), then launch `vagrant up`.
 It should work out of the box, after vagrant is done with the provisioning.
+You can then access the VM using `captain.local` address in your browser (of course, launch the app with `node .` on the machine in `/vagrant` directory before).

 ##### Using Hyper-V instead of Virtualbox